xwil560/OR-Project/README.md

 	- function : `generate_selected_routes`
 		- Takes in Openrouteservice client
 		- Takes in dataframe for locations of stores
-		- Takes in ID of selected routes in a list
+		- Takes in name of selected routes in a list
 		- Takes in dataframe of route combinations filename
 		- Reads in route combinations
-		- Creates HLS colour pallete to plot route lines in
+		- Creates HSS colour pallete to plot route lines
+		- Draws routes
 		- Return list of drawn routes
-	- Loads in locations of each stop
-	- Creates weekday map
-	- Plots selected weekday delivery routes as lines onto map
-	- Save map as html
-	- Creates weekend map
-	- Plots selected weekend delivery routes as lines onto map
-	- Save map as html

 - `calculatecost.py` :
 	- function : `create_LP_values`